Financing Available! We have financing options available for your next project. Learn more →

 Talk With Us Today

-We’d be glad to review your Concrete Footer Hickory Valley TN project and answer any questions you may have about our services, materials, or installation process.
+We’d be happy to review your Concrete Footer Hickory Valley TN project and answer any questions you have about our services, materials, or installation process.

-A properly planned Concrete Footer Hickory Valley TN protects your foundation when the design matches the actual soil, load, and frost-depth conditions on site.
-Correct installation and prompt repair help reduce long-term risk and protect your home’s value.
+A properly planned Concrete Footer Hickory Valley TN protects your foundation when the design is based on soil, load, and frost-depth realities instead of guesswork.
+Correct installation and timely repair lower long-term risk and help protect the value of your home.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.